Introduction

 we can never speak our experiences completely, something always remains unsaid

-to express openly and honestly are added to the
+we are afraid to express openly and

 leak